Shane Jones: Labour Party, 2008-2014

 Jones has been elected to Parliament for two political parties—first with the Labour Party for nine years from 2005 to 2014, then with New Zealand First from 2017 to 2020—and was a Cabinet minister under both affiliations.
-Although he had often been speculated by the media and among his colleagues as a future leader of the Labour Party, and indeed contested the Labour leadership in 2013, Jones' move away from Labour was not a surprise.
+Although he had often been speculated by the media and among his colleagues as a future leader of the Labour Party, and indeed contested the Labour leadership in 2013, Jones's move away from Labour was not a surprise.
 Before his election as a Labour MP, Sir Graham Latimer had tried, unsuccessfully, to recruit him for the National Party.
 Instead, Jones joined Labour in part because he had been impressed by David Lange and the Fourth Labour Government.
 Over time he felt less comfortable in the "modern Labour Party," and openly stated in 2014 that he was not "naturally left-leaning."
 He had been speculated as a New Zealand First candidate since at least 2015 before joining the party in 2017, in part due to his close relationship with New Zealand First leader Winston Peters.